 When clinical trials of cannabidiol first hit the University of Nebraska, many CBD users felt hopeful that this signified a change in state law.
 CBD specialty shops and hemp-derived extracts started popping up on every street corner in Lincoln.
 This signified a radical shift occurring all throughout the state.
 However, the question remains: is CBD legal in Nebraska?

 Business owners and consumers were convinced that the passage of the Farm Bill Act in 2014 allowed them free reign to grow, sell, and manufacture CBD products.
 For those unaware, the Farm Bill Act declassified hemp as a controlled, Schedule I substance.
-The act also re-positioned it as an agricultural crop on the federal level.
+The act also re-positioned it as an agricultural crop on the national level.
 However, CBD is still at the mercy of local state laws which can change at will and almost without warning.

 Is CBD Legal in Nebraska?